dysonprotocol/dysonprotocol2/x/whaleswap/msg_make_trade_spec.md

   - trader must decode as a valid bech32 address.
 - SwapLeg:
   - pool_id > 0 and pool exists with exactly two reserves.
-  - Must specify swap_in or swap_out (or both).
+  - Must specify exactly one of swap_in or swap_out (XOR).
   - If swap_in provided: denom must be one of pool coins; exact-in math applies.
   - If swap_out provided: denom must be one of pool coins; exact-out math applies.
-  - If both provided: swap_out denom must match computed output denom AND computed out amount must equal exactly swap_out.amount.
+  - If both provided: reject ErrInvalidRequest (use message-level caps/guarantees for symmetric constraints).
   - V2 math: constant product + per-leg fee, exact-in/out as implemented in PoolSwap.
   - V3 math: band checks and fee; respect min/max price band; ensure liquidity > 0; exact-in/out as implemented in PoolSwap.
 - TakeItem: